By Kelly Dent

 Any one of these products can help businesses start operating in the cloud quickly and easily—but how many of these products do AWS professionals use at any given time?
 Which products are the most popular, and what do the real experts have to say about it all?

-Thanks to our very first independent salary survey, we’re about to find out.
+Thanks to our very first Careers and Hiring Guide, we’re about to find out.
 Here’s a closer look at the 43 most popular AWS products as voted for by our respondents—we’ll be discussing the top 20 in detail.

 Register today and our expert AWS recruiters will find the right job for you.